Encharted Cook

 Yes… but please don’t.
 Just give Green Goddess a try.
 I promise you won’t regret it!
 But if you insist on changing to a different dressing, good choices to substitute for the Green Goddess Salad Dressing are ranch, blue cheese, and Caesar dressings.

-If you have not yet tried Green Goddess, you have been missing out on one of the greatest classic salad dressing of all time.
-It takes very little time to make and actually is best enjoyed the day after making it.
+If you have not yet tried Green Goddess, you have been missing out on one of the greatest classic salad dressings of all time.
+It takes very little time to make and is best enjoyed the day after making it.
 So, this is a perfect make-in-advance dish!

 Potato salad on a rectangular beige colored platter.